There is no animal treatment that provokes more debate than arthritis medication. The sheer number of treatments on offer is bewildering. Why??

 Dog Arthritis Injections

 Cartrophen is part of our first line treatment when a diagnosis is made.
-Four injections are given at weekly intervals.
+A course of four injections is given at weekly intervals, and then repeated six months later.
 Its use can often delay the need for other treatments for many years.

 There are no other recommended arthritis injections.
 In the past, long-acting cortisone was also used.
 This is outdated and rarely a good idea due to poor results and significant side effects.